-(f) The Company expects to pay contributions for the pension plan in the amount of \$51,984 in the future one year.

-(g) As of December 31, 2021, the weighted average duration of the retirement plan is 14 years.
+- (f) The Company expects to pay contributions for the pension plan in the amount of \$51,984 in the future one year. - (g) As of December 31, 2021 the weighted average duration of the retirement plan is 14 years.
 The analysis of timing of the future pension payment was as follows:

-Within 1 year 766,689
+Within 1 year \$ 766,689

 1-2 year(s) 63,951

 2-5 years 196,481

 Over 5 years 17,365

 \$ 1,044,486

 - B.(a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
-Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
-The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The pension costs under the defined contribution pension plan of the Company for the years ended December 31, 2021 and 2020 were \$113,277 and \$105,763, respectively. - (18) Preference share liability
+Under the New Plan, the Company and its domestic subsidiaries contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
+The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The Company's mainland China subsidiary, Value-Plus Technology (Suzhou) Co.
+(Value-Plus (Suzhou)), has a defined contribution plan.
+Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on certain percentage of employees' monthly salaries and wages.
+Other than the monthly contributions, the Group has no further obligations.
+Other foreign subsidiaries contributed to related pension management plans according to local regulations.

+(c) The pension costs under the defined contribution pension plan of the Group for the years ended December 31, 2021 and 2020 were \$122,882 and \$105,763, respectively.

+(19) Preference share liability

-Dece December 31, 2020
+December 31, 2021 December 31, 2020

-Class B preferred shares ass B preferred shares \$ \$ 1,006,485
+Class B preferred shares \$ 1,005,149 \$ 1,006,485

-Less: Maturity within one year -
+Less: Maturity within one year

 \$ 1,005,149 \$ 1,006,485

 On December 3, 2020, the Company's shareholders held an extraordinary general meeting and approved the private placement of class B preferred shares in the amount of 90,090 thousand shares.
-The subscriber, Chipbond Technology Corporation (Chipbond) has completed the payment on December 16, 2020, with a total amount of \$999,999 at \$11.1 per share.
+The subscriber, Chipbond Technology Corporation has completed the payment on December 16, 2020, with a total amount of \$999,999 at \$11.1 per share.
 The effectived date was set on December 21, 2020.
 According to the issuance condition of class B preferred shares, the issuance period was 5 years and there was an obligation to pay cash or transfer another financial asset to the counterparty (holder).
-Thus, the value of the preference share was split into preference share liabilities and call options (shown as financial assets at fair value through profit or loss) in the amounts of \$1,006,485 and \$6,486, respectively.
+Thus, the value of the preference share was split into preference share liabilities and call options (shown as financial assets at fair value through profit or loss) in the amount of \$1,006,485 and \$6,486, respectively.
 For the years ended December 31, 2021 and 2020, the amount of interest expense which was estimated by annual rate and amortised based on interest method was \$18,663 and \$603, respectively.